hasura/graphql-engine/docs/graphql/manual/migrations/existing-database.rst

    machine and the the CLI will use it.
 You can also use it as a flag to CLI:
    ``--admin-secret "<your-admin-secret>"``.

-   If you have a long admin secret and get "event not found" error, you can run "set +H" first, then use single quote when set the flag: ``--admin-secret '<your-admin-secret>'``
+   If you have a long admin secret and get "event not found" error, you can use single quote when set the flag: ``--admin-secret '<your-admin-secret>'``

 Step 3: Initialize the migrations as per your current state
 -----------------------------------------------------------